East of Scotland General Practice

 Ninewells Hospital & Medical School

-The East of Scotland offers training opportunities for 38 GP StRs per year.
+The East of Scotland offers training opportunities for up to 38 GP StRs per year.
 All recruitment is organised through the UK Recruitment process and more information is available on the National Recruitment Office site (link below).
 East of Scotland Educational Supervisors and Postgraduate Advisers are involved in this process at the stage 3 Selection Centre.

 We have two training programmes - the Westward Programme which includes hospital attachments in Forth Valley, Perth and Dundee; and the Eastward Programme which includes hospital attachments in Stracathro, Dundee and Perth.
 All of our posts are for 3 years and comprise: